julianeon/julianeon/books.md

 For a history of venture capital, try Nicholas' VC: A History, Stross' The Launch Pad: Inside Y Combinator, and Chafkin's The Contrarian: Peter Thiel.

 For the PC, Fire In The Valley, by Swaine & Freiberger, is outstanding.
-Riordan & Hoddeson's Crystal Fire explains the early part of that history, the transistor and the start of the information age.
+Riordan & Hoddeson's Crystal Fire explains the transistor and the start of the information age.
 Petzold's Code covers hardware and software.
 For Unix, I recommend Kernighan's Unix: A History.

 On an even bigger scale, I learned a lot from Global Capitalism by Freidan, which pairs well with The Penguin History of the World.